Edited on 16th of September. Thanks Rafan2421 for Beta-reading.

 "Good afternoon, Lord Black," Roxanne showed her most beaming smile.

 "How has your afternoon been?"
 Since he was allowed to show himself openly, Sirius had begun to spend time with Harry, at least an afternoon per week.
 They did all those 'manly' things like flying, drinking and eating – only Butterbeer for Harry – and visiting Quidditch and Prank shops.
 They spent many hours simply talking: About Harry's parents, about the Marauders, or about the future.
 Sometimes Remus accompanied them, but never one of the girls.
 Roxanne wanted Harry to have a male influence with women dominating the Pinegrew family most of the time.
-While Sirius wasn't the best role model certainly, he had started to grow up too over the last year; especially his months with Remus had done much towards that.
+While Sirius certainly wasn't the best role model, he had started to grow up too over the last year; his months with Remus had really done much towards that.

 "Fantastic, but I can't tell you – promised Harry."
 He showed a conspiratorial smile.

 "It's okay," Roxanne grinned: "As long as the Aurors won't pay us a visit tomorrow."
 She frowned: "They won't pay us a visit, Sirius, I hope."